joshuabaker/react-seomatic/README.md

 #### Next.js

-When using Next.js the `Head` property is required, otherwise the tags won't be correctly picked up on client-side navigations.
+When using Next.js the `Head` property is required, otherwise the tags won’t be correctly picked up on client-side navigations.
+See the [`next/head` documentation](https://nextjs.org/docs/api-reference/next/head) for further information on this.

-> `title`, `meta` or any other elements (e.g. `script`) need to be contained as direct children of the Head element

 ```jsx
 import Head from 'next/head';